 Slavic languages - research

-Slavic languages have been offered at the University of Gothenburg since 1906, and research in the subject area has a long-standing and broad tradition in both literary studies and linguistics.
-Today, research is conducted in the areas of Old Church Slavonic, Russian and Ukrainian.
+Slavic languages have been taught at the University of Gothenburg since 1906, and research in the subject has a long-standing and broad tradition in philology, literary studies, and linguistics.
+Today, research is conducted in Slavic medieval studies, Old Church Slavonic, Russian, and Ukrainian.

 Russian

-The literary studies research focuses on contemporary Russian literature and includes both close readings and reception studies.
-In recent years, researchers have worked with intertextuality, paratexts and intertextuality in translation, publishing and reception of Russian literature in Sweden and Swedish literature in Russia.
-The linguistic research focuses on historical sociolinguistics, the study of the development of literacy, the development of language during the 1700s, and Swedish-Russian language contacts between 1721 and 1945.
+Literary research focuses on contemporary Russian literature, employing both close reading and reception studies.
+In recent years, scholars have explored intertextuality, paratexts, and the translation, publication, and reception of Russian literature in Sweden and Swedish literature in Russia.
+Linguistic research focuses on historical sociolinguistics, the development of literacy, the evolution of the Russian language during the 18th century, and Swedish-Russian linguistic contact between 1721 and 1945.

 Ukrainian